1. Change Your Password

-It seems like a no brainer, but the majority of security breaches today are caused by and/or .
-By changing your password immediately after you suspect you’ve been hacked, you greatly reduce the likelihood that the hacker will continue to have access to your systems.
+It seems like a no brainer, but the majority of security breaches today are caused by compromised credentials and/or phishing.
+By changing your password immediately (through using your email address or email account) after you suspect you’ve been hacked, you greatly reduce the likelihood that the hacker will continue to have access to your systems.

 2. Unplug the Impacted Devices